g-a-borrero/cosmos/Introduction/CharacterCreation/index.md

 ## Factors

-Go through the following factors in order, assigning them to your character as you go:
+Go through the following Factors in order, assigning them to your character as you go:

 1. Heavenly Bodies
 2. Atmosphere